The Michigan School Grades System report shows state-required school accountability measures under Public Act 601 of 2018.

 State Comprehensive Support and Improvement Schools – Are schools identified as being among the lowest-achieving public schools in the state.
 They are identified every three years, with the next identification occurring after the spring 2022 state assessment cycle.
 The following criteria are used to identify State CSI schools:

 - Schools that have earned a letter grade of “F” on all the following indicators:

 - OR, high schools with four-year graduation rates under 67 percent.

 Student Subgroup Comparison – A measure based on subgroup proficiency rates on state assessments compared to the same subgroup’s performance statewide.
-The student subgroup performance indicator assigns a rating label based on a school’s subgroups’ performance relative to the corresponding subgroup at the state-level.
-Due to COVID, this indicator was not calculated for 2019-20.
+The student subgroup performance indicator assigns a rating label based on a school’s subgroups’ performance relative to the corresponding subgroup at the state level.